 Staff

-For reference assistance, please see our frequently asked questions page detailing how to visit the RBML, instructions for ordering oral histories, fair use of our materials, and permissions.
+For reference assistance, please see our frequently asked questions page detailing how to use oral histories in our reading rooms, instructions for ordering oral histories, fair use of our materials, and permissions.

 David Amel Olson is the Oral History Archivist for the Oral History Archives at Columbia University's Rare Book & Manuscript Library.
 Before working at Columbia, David worked with oral history collections documenting the history of the radical left and labor movements at New York University's Tamiment Library and Robert F. Wagner Labor Archives.
 David holds an MA from NYU in Archives and Public History and an MLIS from Long Island University's Palmer School.
 His introduction to archives was working at the Social Welfare History Archives, while pursing his BA in history from the University of Minnesota.
 David has also previously worked in state government and the legal sector.